pedestrian-dynamics-HM/vadere/Scenarios/README.md

      2. Compare different locomotion models by running both simlations.
      3. Compare both simulations in the PosVis (see `Output files` section in the GUI)
         - How do the trajectories differ between OSM and GNM?
-        - Draw a Voronoi diagram using the toolbar and compare densities in both runs.
+        - Visualize densities in both scenarios by drawing a rectangle with the "Voronoi diagram" tool in the toolbar.
 2. In the second example, you should measure the density.
    * **Used scenario:** 02-Density-Measurement
    * **Steps:**
      1. GUI: `Data output`.
-     2. Add a file to write density information to.
+     2. Add a density processor (recommended: `PedestrianDensityCountingProcessor` with a `radius` of 1.5 [m]) to measure the density in each timestep for each pedestrian.
-     3. Add a density processor (recommended: `PedestrianDensityCountingProcessor`) to write into file from (2).
+     3. Add a file to write the density information to (select `TimestepPedestrianIdKey` as `Data Key and the output processor from (2)`).
      4. Analyze output files: What is the max. observed density value?
+Note: Vadere stores the output to `path/to/project/output/<scenario_run>` (in GUI: Right-click on an output in the `Output files` panel and then `Copy output path to clipboard`)
 3. Estimate how long it takes to evacuate 500 agents from Marienplatz and check your estimation against a simulation.
 Note: you may also increase the number of agents, but depending on your hardware the simulation may take a while.
    * **Used scenario:** 03-Marienplatz-Evacuation
    * **Steps:**
-     1. What is a reasonable location and shape of the source?
+     1. What is a reasonable location and shape for source(s)?
      2. Place single or multiple targets?
 Note: Make sure all targets have the same Id and are set in the `source` JSON field `targetIds`.
      3. How fast should the agents run? (`Topography -> attributesPedestrian -> [speedDistributionMean | speedDistributionStandardDeviation]`)
      4. Use the `PedestrianEvacuationTimeProcessor` to measure the evacuation time per pedestrian.
 What is the maximum and mean evacuation time?
+Note: Select `PedestrianIdKey` as `Data Key` for the corresponding output file.